apache/incubator-kie-tools/s2i/README.md

 ## Building the images locally:

-CeKit2 or 3 (Not fully tested) and docker-squash are required to build the images, how to install: https://docs.cekit.io/en/latest/handbook/installation/instructions.html
+CeKit3 is required to build the images, how to install: https://docs.cekit.io/en/latest/handbook/installation/instructions.html

 To build all images:
 ```bash